Graduation Party Ideas Perfect for Any Graduate

 The kids had a fun time just visiting, playing badminton, roasting marshmallows, making Italian sodas and taking photos at the photo booth.

 For our second party, the one for church friends, family and neighbors we went with a Smart Cookie theme.
-I had seen the idea of a milk & cookie party on a blog and thought it would be a fun idea for a graduation party as well as fairly inexpensive.
+I had seen the idea of a milk & cookie party on and thought it would be a fun idea for a graduation party.
+And a fairly inexpensive graduation party idea as well.
 Since I was doing two parties I really tried to keep the costs down.

 Of course there had to be another cute invitation.